andrewcourtice/harlem/examples/nuxt/README.md

-# Nuxt 3 Minimal Starter
+# Harlem Example - Nuxt 3

 We recommend to look at the [documentation](https://v3.nuxtjs.org).